-In some places, local communities have created their own forms of self-protection, sometimes with weapons as in communities in Guerrero and Chiapas in Mexico, sometimes (like the Peace Community of San José de Apartadó), without weapons.
+In some places, local communities have created their own forms of selfprotection, sometimes with weapons as in communities in Guerrero and Chiapas in Mexico, sometimes (like the Peace Community of San José de Apartadó), without weapons.
 It was pointed out that inviting international accompaniment is itself an element of a strategy of self-protection.

-Good Practices in Unarmed Civilian Protection and Protective Accompaniment, Bogota (Nonviolent Peaceforce 2020)
+Good Practices in Unarmed Civilian Protection and Protective Accompaniment, Bogota (Nonviolent Peaceforce 2020) NP Photo / Felicity Gray / Joint Nonviolent Peaceforce and Women Protection Team patrol.
+Covid awareness raising and engagement with joint force.
+South Sudan / March 2020

-Encouragement and deterrence
+2.1.3 Encouragement and deterrence